-About 5%-8% of cows suffer from the condition known as ‘milk fever’ in the course of a year.
-This is caused by the sudden depletion of calcium reserves each year from the heavy burden of calf-birth and lactation.
+About 7-8 per cent of cows suffer from the condition known as ‘milk fever’ in the course of a year.
+This is caused by the sudden depletion of calcium reserves each year from the heavy burden of birth and lactation.
 This can cause muscle tremors and weakness, bloating, constipation and even coma and death if not quickly treated.

-Many also get "grass staggers" from lack of magnesium in the diet.
-General depletion of nutrients caused by increasing intensification also triggers cases of brucellosis and viral infections and susceptibility to salmonella bacteria.
+Some cows also get ‘grass staggers’ caused by a lack of magnesium in the diet.
+General depletion of nutrients caused by increasing intensification also triggers cases of brucellosis and viral infections, as well as susceptibility to salmonella bacteria.

-Cows would naturally live for as long as 25 years, but by the time they reach four or five on modern farms, they are likely to be physically exhausted, lame and infertile.
+Cows naturally live for as long as 25 years, but by the time they reach four or five on modern dairy farms, they are likely to be physically exhausted, lame and infertile.
 No longer able to produce the amount of milk demanded of them by the dairy industry, these worn-out animals are sent to a slaughterhouse.

 Male calves reared for beef are often castrated, despite being slaughtered before they reach sexual maturity.
 Methods commonly used include surgical castration, tight rubber rings that restrict blood flow, and appliances that crush the spermatic cord of each testis – the so-called ‘bloodless castrator’.

 Both dairy cows and beef cattle are de-horned - a painful procedure - to prevent animals injuring each other.
 Horns contain both blood circulation and nerve endings, and so local anaesthesia and cauterisation are necessary to stem bleeding.
 If horns have already developed, they are removed with saws, horn shears or cutting wire.